 This year we have 28 fantastic children in our class and are both looking forward to a fun filled year of learning.
 Our Spring term topics have been 'To Infinity and Beyond', where we have been learning about where we live on planet Earth and other planets.
 After half term our topic will be 'Once Upon a time', where we base our learning on stories and tales.
 Topics and planning are based on the children's interests and observations.

 We love books and reading and read lots of books at school.
-This could be in the classroom, at forest school, outdoors or with our year 5 reading buddies.
+This could be in the classroom, at forest school, outdoors or with our year 5 reading buddies (when bubbles in school are able to mix).
 Each child in Red Class, will bring home a reading book to share with an adult at home.
 They are not expected to read this, but to enjoy the book, track the text from left to right, talk about the story and begin to develop a love of reading.
 When ready, each child will bring home a graded reading book, which they will start to read at home.
 These books come home after we have taught some phonemes and have begun reading at school.
 It is amazing, how many words the children can read!
+The children also bring home a 'Super Blending' book, where they can practise reading the phonemes taught and blend these together to read the word.
 We also send home 'keyrings' which contain common 'tricky' words, which can be practised at home, alongside the teaching of these in school.